ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## KDC Discovery at the Broker (Optional) {#kdc-discovery}

-Once a Client has obtained an access token from the AS and accordingly established a secure association with the Broker, the Client has the permission to access the topic resources at the Broker that pertain to the topics on which the Client is authorized to operate.
+Once a Client has obtained an access token from the AS and accordingly established a secure association with the Broker, the Client has the permission to access the topic resources at the Broker that pertain to the topics on which the Client is authorised to operate.

-In particular the Client is authorized to retrieve the representation of a topic resource, from which the Client can retrieve information related to the topic in question, as specified in {{Section 2.5 of I-D.ietf-core-coap-pubsub}}.
+In particular the Client is authorised to retrieve the representation of a topic resource, from which the Client can retrieve information related to the topic in question, as specified in {{Section 2.5 of I-D.ietf-core-coap-pubsub}}.

 This profile extends the set of CoAP Pub-Sub Parameters that is possible to specify within the representation of a topic resource, as originally defined in {{Section 3 of I-D.ietf-core-coap-pubsub}}.
 In particular, this profile defines the following two parameters that the Broker can specify in a response from a topic resource (see {{Section 2.5 of I-D.ietf-core-coap-pubsub}}).
 Note that, when these parameters are transported in their respective fields of the message payload, the Content-Format application/core-pubsub+cbor defined in {{I-D.ietf-core-coap-pubsub}} MUST be used.